 It’s important to remember that the Matrix is not evil.
 When it says in John 3:16 that “God so loved the world…” we can take this as a sanctification of Nature.
 The primary Western myth, next to the Life of Jesus, is the Arthurian Legend, which is all about the relationship between mankind and the world.
 It is a loving relationship.
-The love aspect is so strong that it overrides convention, as in the illicit love affair between Lancelot and Guenivere.
+The love aspect is so strong that it overrides convention, symbolically illustrated by the illicit love affair between Lancelot and Guinevere.
 It is during this time period that romantic love comes to the fore in mystical literature.
 Romantic love is different from “natural” love in that it is the product of personal choice and not arranged by society, as was Arthur’s marriage.

-When the Oracle says, “I just love candy”, she is affirming the beauty of Creation (the Matrix) and also the divine “lila”, or “play”, spoken of in Hinduism.
+When the Oracle says, “I just love candy,” she is affirming the beauty of Creation (the Matrix) and also the divine “lila” (or play) spoken of in Hinduism.

 Once again, we are at a sticking point, because it’s the whole “domination over Nature” thing that has Nature religions squarely pitted against the Western (Biblical) view that Nature is here only for our use.
 This is a subversion of the actual teaching, however, in light of John 3:16.
 If God “so loves the world”, I think we had better love it too.
 Even though it is, in the sense we are talking about, a virtual world, it has rules, which for most of us, are still binding to one degree or another.
-As in the movie, the matrix and the machine world are inextricably tied to each other.
+As in the movie, the Matrix and the Machine World are inextricably tied to each other.
 What happens in one affects the other.
 As above, so below.
 What you bind on earth is bound in heaven, and what you bind in heaven is bound on earth.
 The lesson of earth seems to be to learn the Laws of Creation, how to use them, and not take it personally.
-After all, it’s onlynatural.
+After all, it’s only natural.

 What is the Matrix?
-The Matrix is the product of the Machine World, or Nature – the body/brain.
-It’s purpose is to create a “meaningful” life for the humans who are trapped within it, so that they can remain stable and not disrupt their purpose, which is to provide power to the grid.
-This presupposes that life has no meaning, that life is empty and meaningless, a common theme.
-The ‘fact’ that life has no meaning, however, does not mean that God does not exist or that there is no ultimate meaning, only that there is no ultimate meaning in the world.
+The Matrix is the product of the Machine World, or Nature—the body/brain.
+Its purpose is to create a “meaningful” life for the humans who are trapped within it so that they can remain stable and not disrupt their purpose, which is to provide power to the grid.
+This presupposes that life has no meaning, that life is empty and meaningless—a common theme.
+The “fact” that life has no meaning, however, does not mean that God does not exist or that there is no ultimate meaning, only that there is no ultimate meaning in the world.

 Neo’s true identity does not reside in his real world self or in his Matrix self, but in his sacrifice.
 He lets go of all personal attachment in order to save humanity and even the Machine World itself, which supports the Matrix.
 Most of those caught in the Matrix are not yet ready to leave it, so it too needs to be saved.
-Neo’s act of giving himself to be used as a channel of light, the life energy of the Machine World or Nature, makes him one with that light.
+Neo’s act of giving himself to be used as a channel of light (the life energy of the Machine World or Nature) makes him one with that light.
 He is injected into the Machine World at its very foundation, its underpinnings, its life patterns and intelligence, its soul.
 This alters everything, because the One, with his wildcard free-will, will change the Machine World from the inside out.

-The collective intelligence of the Machine World is not God – it is the mind of Nature.
-It is automatic and “self-less”.
+The collective intelligence of the Machine World is not God—it is the mind of Nature.
+It is automatic and “self-less.”
 It has intelligence but no self-determination, the capacity for growth and evolution but not the ability to transcend itself.
 As long as human beings are caught in its thrall, neither can they self-transcend but will interminably remain in their identification with it.

 Neo’s “real world” persona is nothing more than the physical body with its instinctual/intellectual mind.
-It is part and parcel of the “Desert of the Real”, the automatic and blind natural world.
+It is part and parcel of the “Desert of the Real,” the automatic and blind natural world.
 This is the part that has no free-will, being genetically predetermined and therefore predictable.
 His Matrix persona is his idealized self, his “residual self-image” as Morpheus calls it.
-His real self – the One – lives behind the “door of light” within the mainframe computer, which holds the entire Matrix program.
-Matrix, Machine World, and Mainframe represent a kind of holy trinity; the pure intelligence/light within the Mainframe operating through form, which is analagous to the Mind of God.
+His real self—the One—lives behind the “door of light” within the mainframe computer, which holds the entire Matrix program.
+Matrix, Machine World, and Mainframe represent a kind of holy trinity—the pure intelligence/light within the Mainframe operating through form, which is analagous to the Mind of God.
 Neo’s oneness with the Mainframe is analagous to Jesus’ oneness with the Father.

 The Architect is the Demiurge as described by Plato.
-Understanding him in this way helps us see what the Demiurge actually is – the Mind of Nature.
+Understanding him in this way helps us see what the Demiurge actually is—the Mind of Nature.
 He knows exactly how to keep the whole equation in balance, but, as the Oracle says, “cannot see beyond his own choices.”
 He is entirely logical but, as such, cannot conceive a premise independent of the world he has created.